autocrypt/protected-headers/draft-protected-headers.in.md

 These ideas were tested and fine-tuned in part by the loose collaboration of MUA developers known as {{Autocrypt}}.

 Additional feedback and useful guidance was contributed by attendees of the OpenPGP e-mail summit ({{OpenPGP-Email-Summit-2019}}).

+The following people have contributed implementation experience, documentation, critique, and other feedback:

+- Holger Krekel
+- Patrick Brunschwig
+- Vincent Breitmoser